turingwars/turingwars/README.md

 ## About

 The core mechanic of this game was re-discovered independently from Core War.
-Elements of the latter were then integrated into the design of TuringWars.
+Redcode was used for inspiration in the design of the Turing Wars machine architecture.

 Original concept: [Ludovic Barman](https://lbarman.ch), [Hadrien Milano](https://hmil.fr), Nicolas Reich, [Christophe Tafani-Dereeper](https://christophetd.fr)
 Maintainers: Ludovic Barman & Hadrien Milano